homemaxico/mist-ap41-challenge-resolver/docs/guide/the-journey.md

 # Introduction, exploting the device for fun and profit

-(disclamer: I knew next to nothing about arm v7 assembler and/or ghydra, this is more a how not to do things than anything else.
+(Disclamer: I knew next to nothing about arm v7 assembler and/or Ghidra until a few weeks ago, this is more a how not to do things than anything else.
 But I think it can be a good starting point for someone starting a similar journey. )

-I've found a couple of mistAP 41 in an e-waste facility, this model is reaching EOL, and in a few months I bet there will be more avaible in second hand markets and trash containers are all over the worrld.
-This device is based on ... , and I hope that is similar enough to the cisco meraki platfrom, recently supported in openwrt: https://openwrt.org/toh/meraki/mx65w
+I've found a couple of mistAP 41 in an e-waste facility, this model is reaching EOL, and in a few months I bet there will be more available in second hand markets and trash containers are all over the world.
+This device is based on ... , and I hope that is similar enough to the Cisco Meraki platform, recently supported in openwrt: https://openwrt.org/toh/meraki/mx65w

 This device has 3 PCI BCM43465 wireless cards - wich I don't know the state of the current drivers but in general there's no good open source support for them - in an interesting configuration.
 One of the cards is on a standard mini-PCI socket (put a supported card and you have a very capable AP, profit!), the other two are connected to one mini PCI socket on a custom PCB.
-There's a PCI swith on the device, the custom PCB just has 2 standard BCM43465 cards on metalic shields for the glory of the FCC and other agencies.
-I haven't tried connecting one standard card there yet, but it will be easy enough to design a PCB with 2 standard mini PCI sockets, there's no extra circuitery on that board.
+There's a PCI switch on the device, the custom PCB just has 2 standard BCM43465 cards on metalic shields for the glory of the FCC and other agencies.
+I haven't tried connecting one standard card there yet, but I belive it will be easy enough to design a PCB with 2 standard mini PCI sockets, no extra circuitry on that board.

-All of this, combined with the info from https://github.com/neggles/mist-ap41 makes for a very interesting
+All of this, combined with the info from https://github.com/neggles/mist-ap41 makes for a very interesting target.

 So in a way, this is an exercise in futility.
 Once stablished that the answer to the TODO challenge it's just 'B' (it's ok to laugh, I couldn't believe it myself), we already own the device anyway, as mist ships with a very capable uboot (we can dump and write the eeprom, tftp boot and many other goodies).
 So why all of this you may ask?, the short answer is that I need different hobbies, get out and socialize more.

-So if you are already please join me in a tale of binary madness, tears and countless sleeping nights.
-This is by no means a how to guide on ARM and Ghydra, is more of a technical tale with a few lessons learned.
+So if you are ready please join me in a tale of binary madness, tears and countless sleeping nights.
+This is by no means a how to guide on ARM and Ghidra, is more of a technical tale with a few lessons learned.

 # Picking the right target

-In the device's ubidump files, the inittab file tell us that serial console it's gardded by the binary console_login.
-To start with, we can check if there are some readable strings on the binary, "strings" is your friendly command for this (the output is incomplete, I left only the interesing bits):
+In the device's ubidump files, the inittab file tell us that serial console it's guarded by the binary console_login.
+To start with, we can check if there are some readable strings on the binary, "strings" is your friendly command for this (the output is incomplete, I left only the interesting bits):
 ```
 +//sys/devices/i2c1.1/i2c-0/0-0052/eeprom
 Can't open %s: %s